theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 1. Import some SVG files from a distant repo
 2. Create a page listing all available icons on the site.
-3. Load its own `icon` partial which to ease up the printing of any icon on the project.
+3. Load its own `icon` partial which will ease up the printing of any icon on the project.

 First we'll create a directory on our local machine.
 We'll give a poor but short name: `hugo-icons`.